 Phlebectomy is a minimally-invasive procedure done at our facility under mild sedation and recovery consists of compression socks post treatment.

 Endovenous Laser Treatment allows our vein specialists at ECCO to completely visualize the procedure with ultrasound imaging, significantly reducing any complications.
 Any bruising, swelling or discomfort experienced afterward are temporary and can generally be controlled with prescribed medication.

 Am I a Good Candidate for EVLT?

-Contact us today to schedule a consultation and find out if you are a candidate for EVLT.
+Contact us today to schedule a consultation at our clinic located conveniently near Denver and find out if you are a candidate for EVLT.
 During the consultation with your doctor, factors such as your health, medical history, and your overall vascular condition will be evaluated to determine if EVLT is right for you.